Briton, Italian die as Nigeria hostage rescue fails

 "I saw a military truck come out of the compound with two bodies on it.
 I didn't see their colour, because they were covered with leaves," he added.

-The captors were a faction of militant Islamist sect Boko Haram that had made links with al Qaeda's north African wing, a senior official at Nigeria's State Security Service said.
+The captors were a faction of militant Islamist sect Boko Haram, a senior official at Nigeria's State Security Service said.

-"The hostage-takers shot the hostages before they (the rescue team) even entered the compound.
+"The hostage-takers shot the hostages before they even entered the compound.
 All the terrorists have been killed as well," he said.
-"We arrested some suspects (in the kidnapping) a few days before who led us to them."
+"We arrested some suspects a few days before who led us to them."

-Security officials say Boko Haram has received some training, weapons and bomb-making technology from al Qaeda in the Islamic Magreb, which operates in neighbouring Niger and Chad.
-The militant group is fighting to impose Islamic Sharia law in a country split between Christians and Muslims.

-The hostages had been shown in a short video that emerged in August saying they were being held by al Qaeda, although this could not be independently verified at the time.
-It was widely assumed that they had been smuggled over the border and sold to an al Qaeda faction in Niger.

 British special forces were involved in the rescue, UK media reports said.